ClickCease

 louisiana tort law

 The leading Louisiana intentional tort case of Bazley v.
 Tortorich, 397 So.2d 475 (La.1981) provides the definition of intent for intentional torts.
 To have committed an intentional tort, the defendant must consciously desire to bring about the physical results of his act or believe they were substantially certain to follow from what he did.
+Intentional torts are wrongful acts done on purpose.
+The person does not actually mean har, but someone else may end up hurt, such as in a prank.

 There are several specific intentional torts such as battery, assault, false imprisonment, malicious prosecution, intentional infliction of emotional distress, retaliatory discharge, trespass to land, trespass to chattels, conversion, and fraud.